 The entire city of Bucharest was passionate about the Davis Cup final.
 Maybe this extra pressure was too much for Nastase, the US Open champion, who was far from his best level in the first match.
 He had told the public that Romania “should be 10-1 for favourite” (1-10) so when he lost to Smith (11-9, 6-2, 6-3), “people were looking for Nastase’s car to burn it”, according to his teammate Toma Ovici.

-In the second match, Tom Gorman took a two-set lead against Tiriac.
+In the second match, Tom Gorman took a two-set lead-to-love against Tiriac.
 “Count Dracula” then started his antics, followed by the crowd and the linesmen, to win in five sets (4-6, 2-6, 6-4, 6-3, 6-2).
 The referee, the Argentinian Enrique Morea, later said that the cheating was the worst he had ever witnessed, and that the linesmen basically “saw whatever Tiriac wanted.”
 Gorman was left in tears, and captain Ralston was bitter.
 “Tiriac should be thrown out of tennis for life,” he said, according to Sports Illustrated.
 “This is the most disgraceful day in the history of the Davis Cup.”

 Nonetheless, on Saturday, Smith, partnering Erik Van Dillen, crushed Nastase and Tiriac, 6-2, 6-0, 6-3.